4 Strategies for Agile Portfolio Management

 Strategies for Agile Project Portfolio Management

-There are as many strategies for effective agile portfolio management as there are projects you can manage!
+There are as many strategies for effective agile project portfolio management as there are projects you can manage!
 But most of the best tactics can be sorted into four big strategic buckets.

 Each of these buckets addresses a core aspect of managing a successful portfolio.
 Some have more to do with aligning on strategic goals, others focus on collaboration, while others are more about using agile principles effectively and intentionally.